donn/Oak.js/README.md

 If you just want to use Oak.js, it should work fine on any modern browser, bar modern versions of Internet Explorer.

-## Installing Dependencies
+## Getting Node
-(aka how to use Node.js 101)

 ### macOS
 It is recommended to use the [Homebrew package manager](https://brew.sh) first.
 Type in your terminal:

     brew install node
-    npm install typescript
-    npm install babel

 ### Debian-based OSes (incl.
 Ubuntu)
 Again, in the terminal:

     sudo apt-get install nodejs npm
-    npm install typescript
-    npm install babel

-For other Linux-based OSes, substitute aptitudes's syntax with that of your package manager's.
+For other Linux-based OSes, substitute aptitude's syntax with that of your package manager's.
 If you get errors about node not being found, try running the following: `ln -s /usr/bin/nodejs /usr/bin/node`.

 ### Windows
 Please use Bash on Ubuntu on Windows 10 and follow the instructions for Debian-based OSes for a supported and tested workflow.
 If you do not wish to use the Linux subsystem, try first installing Node.js from [their website](http://nodejs.org/) and then, in PowerShell:

+Like Debian-based OSes, you may need administrative privileges for this.

+## Packages

     npm install typescript
-    npm install uglify-js
+    npm install babel-cli

-Like Debian-based OSes, you may need administrative privileges for this.

 # Usage
 To use Oak.js, either visit the [GitHub Page](https://skyus.github.io/Oak.js) or download this repository and open index.html using your web browser.